-- Oh, and what's a Billiken?
+- What's a Billiken?

 But SLU's tour leaders will also give you a personal look at campus.
 "I try to keep my campus tours in the first person," says another ambassador.
-"I tell my guests, 'I like to go to Busch Student Center; this is where I sit in class; this is where my friends come to throw a Frisbee around;
+"I tell my guests, 'I like to go to Busch Student Center; this is where I sit in class; this is where my friends come to throw a Frisbee around; that kind of stuff.'"

 Don't Ask These College Questions